Thick blood among the Eastern peoples. Causes and signs of blood thickening, blood thinning products. Determination of viscosity at home

 • What is thick blood?

-• We learn the causes of the disease.
+• We find out the causes of the disease.

-• What symptoms are prerequisites for the development of the disease?
+• What symptoms are the prerequisites for the development of the disease?

-• How is the Tibetan approach different from modern medicine?
+• How does the Tibetan approach differ from modern medicine?

-• How to get rid of blood clotting with Tibetan medicine?
+• How to get rid of blood clots using Tibetan medicine?

 • What results can you get after such treatment?